 By following all the steps above, you will have a beautifully designed fantasy book covers in no time.
 Bookmark this page so that you can easily refer back to it later on.

 A prime example of a well-designed cover template is the Fantasy Book Cover Template embedded above.
-Use this fiction book cover template if you prefer to have your book title (and author name) superimposed against a design silhouette.
+Use this fiction book cover template if you prefer to have your book title (and author name) superimposed against a silhouette design.
 As an editable template, you can easily choose the image or illustration you want to use as the book cover’s background photo.

 For those who are writing urban or paranormal fantasy stories that blur the line between what’s real and what’s made-up, check out the Creative Fantasy Photo Book Cover Template (shown above).
 With this photo book cover template, you may replace each image placeholder with other images that relate to your own fantasy story.